 This clinical trial studies massage therapy in reducing chemotherapy-induced nerve problems (peripheral neuropathy) that may cause pain, numbness, tingling, swelling, or muscle weakness in different parts of the body in patients with gastrointestinal or breast malignancies.
 Massage therapy may help reduce chemotherapy-induced peripheral neuropathy symptoms and improve quality of life.

-Additional locations may be listed on ClinicalTrials.gov for NCT02221700.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT02221700.

 PRIMARY OBJECTIVES;